robolectric/robolectric/intellij-quick-start.md

 ###Set up dependencies for the "src" module
 -------------------------------
-- Select the "src" module --> "Dependencies" tab
+- Select the "src" module &rarr; "Dependencies" tab

 Add the Robolectric jar
-- "Add..." --> "Single Entry Module Library"
+- "Add..." &rarr; "Single Entry Module Library"
 - Select .../MyProject/src/libs/test/robolectric-X.X.X-jar-with-dependencies.jar
 - Click "Ok"
 - Click on "Compile" at the end of the newly-created dependency line, and choose "Test" from the resulting list

 Add the JUnit jar
--"Add..." --> "Single Entry Module Library"
+-"Add..." &rarr; "Single Entry Module Library"
 - Select .../MyProject/src/libs/test/junit-4.x.x.jar
 - Click "Ok"
 - Click on "Compile" at the end of the newly-created dependency line, and choose "Test" from the resulting list

 Add the Android libraries
-- "Add..." --> "Library"
+- "Add..." &rarr; "Library"
 - Select "Android X.X Google Apis"  # must be GOOGLE android apis and not just plain android apis

 NOTE: Android X.X Google Apis MUST be moved below the junit and robolectric jar.